 This recipe for cinnamon doughnuts is a sponsored post.
 All opinions and tips are my own.
-Some links include affiliate links, which provide me a commission if you choose to purchase and help keep this site free.
+Some links include affiliate links, which provide me a commission if you choose to purchase.

 I’m a doughnut afficianado.
 I’m a donut afficianado, too, since any way you spell it , I love to make them and eat them.